Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.WebPubSub.AspNetCore/README.md

 > NOTE
 >
-> Among the those methods, `OnConnectAsync()`, `OnMqttconnectAsync()` and `OnMessageReceivedAsync()` are blocking events that service will respect server returns.
+> Among the those methods, `OnConnectAsync()` and `OnMessageReceivedAsync()` are blocking events that service will respect server returns.
 Besides the mapped correct response, server can throw exceptions whenever the request is against the server side logic.
 And `UnauthorizedAccessException` and `AuthenticationException` will be converted to `401Unauthorized` and rest will be converted to `500InternalServerError` along with exception message to return service.
 Then service will drop current client connection.

 ## Examples